tgraupmann/UnityWebGLSpeech/README.md

 With the `Speech Proxy` running, open a browser tab that relays `Speech API` calls to and from the browser.

 ![image_4](images/image_4.png)

+Only the `WebGL Speech` package in the [Unity Asset Store](https://assetstore.unity.com/packages/tools/audio/webgl-speech-105831) has example scenes that show using `Speech Detection` and `Speech Synthesis` together.
 </td></tr></table>

 ## Target